 OK, that sounds great.
 But can it really work?

-Yes it can, and when you attend the Zoomtopia session, you’ll see how async-by-default is working for distributed employees around the world.
+Yes it can, and when you watch the full session video, you’ll see how async-by-default is working for distributed employees around the world.
 You can start putting some of the practices into action right away: